felixlopz/hubrise-test-task/content/apps/my-lemonade/en/overview.md

 ---

-My Lemonade can be connected to HubRise from My Lemonade's back office.
+My Lemonade can be connected to HubRise from the My Lemonade back office.

 ## Why Connect?